isomerpages/govtech-sa/index.md

         - title: Notify
           description: Notifies the last collection timestamp.
           url: ""
-  - infobar:
-      title: “Engineering Good is thankful for GovTech's partnership.
-With SupplyAlly we hope to eliminate duplication in our efforts and optimise the effort of our volunteers and the beneficiary organisations.”
-      subtitle: What our partners say
-      description: Johann (Executive Director, Engineering Good)
   - infopic:
       title: What do we distribute and who we work with?
       description: SupplyAlly collaborated with the following agencies and